gemmaellis16/memory_game/README.md

 ### * **Features**

- * Responsive on all device sizes.
+ * Responsive on all device sizes - due to my mentor helping me to return to previously saved changes with my JS code it has also meant that my game has lost its most recent changes and is no longer responsive on all devices (like I had recently done).

- * Interactive elements.
+ * Interactive elements - only the flipping of the cards and flip counter work.

 ### **Existing Features**